How can I create a choropleth map?

 Styling quantitative data:

-Styling qualitative data:
+Styling categorical data: